WET — Western European Time

 What does WET stand for?

 WET stands for Western European Time.
-It is the standard-time abbreviation used for locations on UTC+0, including places in the Faroe Islands, Portugal, and Spain that use this time standard during the non-daylight-saving part of the year.
+It is the standard-time abbreviation for a time zone with an exact offset of UTC+0, and it is used in the Faroe Islands, Portugal, and Spain.

 Is WET the same as WEST?

-No. WET is the standard-time abbreviation, while WEST is its daylight saving counterpart.
-This difference is important in calendars and scheduling because the abbreviation tells you whether the location is currently on standard time or on its seasonal summer-time setting.
+No. WET is the standard-time abbreviation, while WEST is its daylight-saving counterpart.
+If you are reading a timetable, meeting invite, or travel schedule, that difference matters because the abbreviation tells you whether the region is on standard time or summer time.

 Which cities use WET?